Site icon Our Breathing Planet

 Cheddar Pink Distribution, Habitat, and Ecology

 Within that greater area, however, it’s limited to only an extremely specific portion, natively.
 Its original territory extended from France to southern England.
 From there, it’s range extended as far as Poland.
-It’s unknown if it ever appeared beyond this current habitat zone.
+It’s additionally unknown if it ever appeared beyond this current habitat zone.

 Species Sharing Its Range